 Other useful exam information

-Please take the time to read the exam policies below.
 This is important information regarding examination regulations and procedures.

 Other websites you may find useful are: